8ta4/pun/DONTREADME.md

 This piecewise approach ensures that scores of 0% and 100% remain unchanged, while scores near the benchmark are adjusted proportionally to the benchmark word's difference from its mean.

+> Does the prompt include a sample answer?

+Yep!
+The prompt's got a sample answer to nudge the large language model into spitting out the format I'm after.

+> How many phrases are included in the sample answer?

+Two phrases are included: "the" and "to".

+Two phrases are plenty to show off a map structure.
+One lone phrase might get misread as a request for only one result.

+They are the two most frequent word forms in the English language, per the Corpus of Contemporary American English, which aligns with the target demographic of Americans 10 and up.
+These two words can confidently be assigned a recognizability score of 100.0%.

 > Does `pun` use CSV for storing recognizability scores?

 Nope.
 CSV is not ideal here because it lacks a proper key-value structure, which could lead to duplicate phrase entries.